 Restoring wetland habitats for Suffolk's amphibians

-The UK's amphibians are facing significant threats, with nearly a third of native species under threat of extinction due to habitat loss, pollution, and climate change.
-In Suffolk, we have nationally significant populations of some of our most rare amphibians - including great crested newt and the very rare natterjack toad.
+The UK's amphibians are facing big challenges, with nearly a third of native species under threat of extinction due to habitat loss, pollution, and climate change.
+In Suffolk, we have nationally significant populations of some of the country's rarest amphibians - including great crested newt and natterjack toad.

-Amphibians rely on a diverse, interconnected landscape of clean wetlands and sheltered ground habitats to support their complex life cycles.
+Amphibians rely on a diverse, well-connected landscape with clean wetlands and sheltered ground to support their complex life cycles.
 Ponds, lakes, marshes, bogs, hedgerows, and long grass are all vital for amphibians to breed and forage.
-For example, natterjack toads rely on a specialist mix of open, warm, and shallow ponds alongside sandy heathlands and coastal marshes - a combination unique to the Suffolk coast.
+For example, natterjack toad rely on a specialist patchwork of open, warm, and shallow ponds alongside sandy heathlands and coastal marshes - a combination that's unique to the Suffolk coast.

-At Suffolk Wildlife Trust, we are protecting and restoring the environments that amphibians need to survive, and working with farmers, landowners and communities across the county to create even more amphibian-friendly spaces.
+At Suffolk Wildlife Trust, we are protecting and restoring the environments that amphibians need to survive, and working on our nature reserves and with other landowners to create and restore ponds and other amphibian habitat.

 How Suffolk Wildlife Trust is helping amphibians